sigp/serenity-benches/README.md

 # Serenity Benches

-TODO:
+This document contains the results of running benchmarks on the [Lighthouse](http://github.com/sigp/ligthouse) Eth2.0 client.

+For each benchmark, it contains a description of the parameters supplied to the benchmark and the workings of the function being metered.

+## TODO

 - Add deposit merkle root verification?
 - Add some ejections/validator registry changes?
 - How to run tests.
 - Add some reference measurements for BLS ops

-This document contains the results of running benchmarks on the [Lighthouse](http://github.com/sigp/ligthouse) Eth2.0 client.

-For each benchmark, it contains a description of the parameters supplied to the benchmark and the workings of the function being metered.

 ## Info/Disclaimers: